xavier-orcutt/chinle-primarycare-scheduler/tutorial/tutorial.md

      datetime.date(2025, 8, 28): ['afternoon'],
      datetime.date(2025, 8, 29): ['morning', 'afternoon']}

-**We're ready to instantiate a new instance of the CpModel class from the OR-Tools library.
-The variable model now holds a specific, usable object that we will shortly add constraints to.
-We'll also create a dictionary that holds a binary decision variable for each provider for each date, and for each session based on the above August 2025 calendar.**
+**Next, we'll create a new CpModel instance from the OR-Tools library.
+This model object will store our scheduling constraints.
+We'll also generate a dictionary of binary decision variables for each provider, date, and session based on our August 2025 calendar.**

 ```python
 model = cp_model.CpModel()